gitnjole/lara-jobs/README.md

 ## Contributing / Tweaking

-Since this is an example project, I'd encourage for this project to be cloned and renamed so you can use it for your own purposes.
+Since this is a personal project, I'd encourage for this project to be cloned and renamed so you can use it and tweak it for your own purposes.

 ## Further ideas